-C. The Majority's Error Will Deprive Amici of Redress for Cognizable Harm.
+C. The Majority's Reasoning Would Deprive Amici of Redress for Cognizable Harm.

-The consequences of the majority's decision are not abstract or speculative-if left intact, the majority's heightened standard will bar Amici and their peers from the courthouse, irrespective of their actual injuries.
+The consequences of the majority's unjustified approach to organizational standing would not have been abstract or speculative-the majority's suggestion of a heightened standard would bar Amici and their peers from the courthouse, irrespective of their actual injuries.